polyaxon/polyaxon/README.md

 # Dashboard

-Polyaxon comes with dashboard shows the projects and experiments created by you and your team members.
+Polyaxon comes with a dashboard that shows the projects and experiments created by you and your team members.

 To start the dashboard, just run the following command in your terminal